COMMON MYTHS FROM HISTORY EXPLODED

 They only did so if they were riding horses.
 Normally, when on foot archers would carry arrows in containers attached to their belts.
 (It is much easier to retrieve a longbow arrow from your belt than from over your shoulder).

-In the Middle Ages Spices were used to disguise the taste of tainted meat
+In the Middle Ages, spices were used to disguise the taste of tainted meat

 Henry VIII had syphilis

 This is unlikely to be true.
-In the 16th century the standard treatment for syphilis was mercury.
+In the 16th century, the standard treatment for syphilis was mercury.
 Lists of money spent on medicines for Henry VIII exist but mercury is not listed.
 Therefore it is unlikely he had syphilis.

 Anne Boleyn had six fingers

-However nobody who lived at the same time as Anne or shortly afterwards said anything about six fingers.
+However, nobody who lived at the same time as Anne or shortly afterward said anything about six fingers.
 It was not till almost 50 years later that the story that Anne Boleyn had six fingers appeared.
+Also, it is very unlikely that any Tudor king would marry a woman with such an obvious physical deformity.

 Sirloin got its name because an English king once knighted a piece of meat and called it 'Sir loin'

-Sirloin is a corruption of the French sur (above or on top of) loin.
+In reality, sirloin is a corruption of the French sur (above or on top of) loin.

 The Mary Rose sank on her maiden voyage

-The Mary Rose was built in Portsmouth in 1509-1511.
-She did not sink till 1545, by which time she was quite an old warship.
-In Tudor times if you had an operation the barber-surgeon hit you on the head with a wooden mallet to knock you unconscious This is not true.
+This is not true.
 You could kill or seriously injure somebody if you hit him or her with a wooden mallet.
 There is no evidence that a barber-surgeon hit people over the head with a mallet.
 Detailed instructions for barber-surgeons survive but there is no mention of such a procedure.

-Walter Raleigh introduced smoking into England
+Walter Raleigh introduced smoking and potatoes into England

 When the Tudors ate meat at feasts they threw the bones onto the floor for dogs to eat